silviawmoraes/PLN/corpora/computer-br/README.md

 notebook, analysis, testing, and so on.
 We relied on 3 human annotators who defined the polarity of the tweets in the hole process, and 1 in cases of disagreement.
 We consider 2 equal polarities to the final polarity.
 It is worth mentioning that three annotators were from the Computer Science area and one from the Linguistics area.
-The final kappa index was 0.69.
+The final kappa index was 0.69, that shows a strength of agreement substantial.
 The annotation considered 4 classes:

 1. Irony (-2)